 To enroll in the program, employees must complete a Direct Deposit Enrollment Authorization Form (STD699) and submit the original completed form to the Payroll Office.
-The Payroll Office will verify your eligibility and if eligible authorize your enrollment.
-Your authorized form is then forwarded to the State Controller's Office for processing.
-The State Controller's Office verifies your account with the designated financial institution and submits a test transaction.
+The Payroll Office will verify your employment status and ensure your job record is active with the State Controller's Office.
+Once confirmed, CSUSM Payroll Services will forward your authorized form to the State Controller's Office for processing.
+The State Controller's Office verifies your account number with the designated financial institution and submits a test transaction prior to establishing your enrollment.

 There is no specific enrollment period for direct deposit.
 You may sign up or cancel direct deposit at any time however, timing of enrollments, changes and cancellations may have an impact on your current month’s payment.
 Employees should notify CSUSM Payroll Services in writing at least 30 days prior to closing any account established under this program.
 If any action taken by the employee results in a non-acceptance of a direct deposit by the designated financial institution, the employee accepts all responsibility and understands that the State Controller’s Office and CSU San Marcos assume no responsibility.